ASTRONOMY

 But wait, there’s more!
 There is a supernova right now in galaxy NGC 3524, in Leo.
 It’s shining as brightly as the entire galaxy it’s in!
 Those of you with access to a relatively-good telescope – check it out!

+UPDATE!
 Sun: The Sun has an ~11-year cycle of sunspot activity.
-The last minimum period was in late 2020; the next maximum will be in mid-2025.
+The last minimum period was in late 2020; the next maximum has just now been reached.
+Peak conditions could persist for the next year, so expect more sunspots, CMEs, and auroral displays in the coming months!
 NOAA’s 30-Minute Aurora Forecast: https://www.swpc.noaa.gov/products/aurora-30-minute-forecast.

-Neptune (+7.9) is in Pisces, about 10° to the lower-right of Saturn, doable but you’ll need a sky chart (e.g.here).
+Neptune (+7.8) is in Pisces, doable but you’ll need a sky chart (e.g.here).

 COMETS